keziah55/TakeItOrSleeveIt/README.md

 pip install -r requirements.txt
 ```

-Set up the database (make sure you have `albumratingsite/secret_settings.py`), where `python` is the python3 interpreter...
+Set up the database, where `python` is the python3 interpreter (make sure you have `albumratingsite/secret_settings.py`)...
 ```
 python manage.py migrate
 ```